yousofdavamkar/Web-RTP-Connector/README.md

 ```

 - The frontend is served directly on port `4173`, and the backend API plus Socket.IO are exposed directly on port `4000`.
-- The backend owns room state and Janus control, and it converts push-to-talk uploads into Opus RTP for Janus Streaming.
+- The backend owns room state and Janus control, and it converts live push-to-talk chunks into Opus RTP for Janus Streaming.
 - Janus is the media plane: browsers use WebRTC with Janus directly, while external tools use plain RTP through AudioBridge forwarders or participants.

 ## Media Paths

 ### Walkie-talkie mode

-1. The browser captures a push-to-talk clip.
+1. The browser captures microphone audio and emits small live chunks over Socket.IO while PTT is held.
-2. The clip is sent to the backend over Socket.IO.
-3. The backend invokes FFmpeg and sends Opus RTP to a Janus Streaming mountpoint.
+2. The backend feeds those chunks to FFmpeg and sends Opus RTP to a Janus Streaming mountpoint.
+3. If walkie mirror is enabled, the same live PTT stream is also transcoded and sent to the configured radio RTP target.
 4. Janus exposes that stream to listeners over WebRTC.

 The walkie-talkie path is tuned for speech: mono Opus, constrained VBR, and in-band FEC for steadier voice quality on weak links.

+### Default radio profile in this repository

+- Host LAN IP used by defaults: `192.168.1.100`
+- Radio -> app ingest target: `192.168.1.100:1351/udp`
+- Browser PTT mirror target: `192.168.1.152:1350/udp`
+- Radio codec profile: `pcma` with payload type `8`
+- Auto-managed external walkie participant ID: `radio-main`

 ### Phone-call mode